aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

         ```

     To avoid this issue, we recommend importing the Excel file first with no date conversion.
 Specifically:
-    1. Import the Excel workbook with no `date` or `timestamp` transform
+    1. Import the Excel workbook with no `date` or `timestamp` transform.
-    1. Note the field type that Spark chooses for your date columns
+    1. Note the field type that Spark chooses for your date columns.
-    1. If the field is already a date or timestamp, it may mean that Spark was able to detect the date format and there is no need for a date transform.
+    1. If the field is already a date or timestamp, it may mean that Apache Spark was able to detect the date format and there is no need for a date transform.
 To confirm, ensure the date field values are correct.
     1. If the field is a string, note the format of the date field values and add a `date` or `timestamp` transform for the field.

 * You may experience issues importing Excel workbooks with macros that are used to write cells containing data you want to import.
 The Spark Excel library is subject to the [limitations of the Apache POI project](https://poi.apache.org/components/spreadsheet/limitations.html).

-* You may encoutner an error `Zip bomb detected` when reading some Excel workbooks.
+* You may encounter the error `Zip bomb detected` when reading some Excel workbooks.
 The error message will look similar to this:

     ```log
     py4j.protocol.Py4JJavaError: An error occurred while calling o37.load.